 re-building an old PC for photo editing

-But I also spotted a Vostro 430, an old ex-corporate Dell PC for a price of all of ¥15,000 (about $200).
+In a recycle shop in Tokyo, I found a Vostro 430, an old ex-corporate Dell PC for a price of all of ¥15,000 (about $200).
 That's about the price of the Windows 10 license for a new PC.
-But with this purchase I wouldn't need to buy a Windows license - like most old corporate boxes, this had a Windows 7 license key sticker on it that you can register with Microsoft to upgrade to the current Windows for free.
-I asked if I could look inside the system case, and they handed me a screwdriver.
-Inside I found the predictable contents:
+I mention that because like most old corporate boxes, this had a Windows 7 license key sticker on it that you can register with Microsoft to upgrade to the current Windows for free.

 What have we here?

 The computer likely dated to 2009.
-The crummy video card had the kinds of ports on it that I'd need to connect to the old monitor we'd brought from Canada - another Dell, this time from 2007.
-Given the cost, I could make this work for my purposes - photo editing, backing up files, and light home use.
+Happily, this meant that the iffy video card had the ports I'd need to connect to the monitor we'd brought from Canada - another Dell, this time from 2007.
+Given the cost, I could make this work for my purposes - photo editing, backing up files from my website, and light home use.

 I got it home and connected it to an old keyboard, mouse, and the monitor.
 Everything worked, but it was damn loud.

 Noise is not merely an irritant.
-It's a sign that the system is stressed -- too hot from poor ventilation or high (and likely unnecessary) power draw.
+It's a sign that the system is stressed -- too hot from poor ventilation and fighting its own high power draw.
+When a system can't cool itself properly, it takes more power to cool itself, ironically using more power to do so.

-The first things to go where the dying fans that collectively put out an intolerable amount of noise.
-I replaced both the absurdly loud case fan and the CPU fan.
+The first things to go where the dying fans that collectively put out an intolerable amount of noise and were not being effective.
+The obvious solution was a modern box cooler, because there was no room for a larger "tower" cooler (as in the video above).

 92mm case fan from Noctua